 If you have provided consent for the processing of some elements of your personal data you have the right (in certain circumstances) to withdraw that consent at any time.
 This will not affect the lawfulness of the processing before your consent was withdrawn.
 To withdraw consent for the processing of specific data, you may be able to withdraw consent via the same system with which you originally provided it, or you may write to Tunstall Healthcare Group Ltd, Whitley Lodge, Whitley Bridge, Yorkshire, DN14 0HR or email: email@example.com.

-You have the right to lodge a complaint to the relevant Supervisory Authority, if you believe that we have not complied with the requirements of the GDPR or DPA18 regarding your personal data.
+You have the right to lodge a complaint to the relevant Supervisory Authority, if you believe that we have not complied with the requirements of the EU GDPR and UK GDPR regarding your personal data.
 In the UK the relevant Supervisory Authority is the Information Commissioner’s Office.

-Tunstall Healthcare Group is the controller and processor of data for the purposes of the DPA18 and GDPR.
+Tunstall Healthcare Group is the controller and processor of data for the purposes of EU GDPR and UK GDPR.

-If you have any questions about this Privacy Notice, or concerns as to how your data is processed you can contact any of the following:
+If you have any questions about this Privacy Notice, or concerns as to how your data is processed you can contact:

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.